olegantonyan/polymorphic_enum_type/README.md

 end
 ```

-Lastly, you will need to be careful of any place where you are doing raw SQL queries with the string (imageable_type = 'Employee').
+Lastly, you will need to be careful of any place where you are doing raw SQL queries with the string (commentable_type = 'Post').
 They should use the integer instead.
 However, when using ActiveRecord query methods and passing attributes as symbols there you still have to use strings:

 ```ruby
 Comment.create(text: 'good', commentable: Post.create(text: '123'))